mapluisch/OpenAI-Realtime-API-for-Unity/README.md

 This (WIP) project integrates the API into a Unity application, allowing users to build low-latency, multi-modal conversational apps that support both text and audio input/output, as well as function calling (via [OpenAI Realtime API documentation](https://platform.openai.com/docs/guides/realtime)).

-Specifically, this package allows you to integrate real-time low-latency conversations with OpenAI's TTS/STT conversational models (via push-to-talk).
+Specifically, this package allows you to integrate real-time low-latency voice conversations with OpenAI's TTS/STT conversational models (via push-to-talk or VAD).

 Tested with Unity version 2022.3.45f1 (on macOS, but it should work on every platform that supports `Newtonsoft.Json`).